zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade/em-fleet-maintenance-upgrade.md

 ### Summary

-This completes Step 2.
-In this section, you learned how to perform the following:
+This completes this lab.
+In this lab, you learned how to perform the following:

   - Create Oracle Database Software Gold Image
   - Subscribe Database to Gold Image